-Founded by the poet Tom McGrath in Los Angeles in 1960, Crazyhorse continues to be one of the finest, most influential literary journals published today.
-Past contributors include such renowned authors as John Updike, Raymond Carver, Jorie Graham, John Ashbery, Robert Bly, Ha Jin, W. P. Kinsella, Richard Wilbur, James Wright, Carolyn Forché, Charles Simic, Charles Wright, Billy Collins, Galway Kinnell, James Tate and Franz Wright.
+Founded by the Eugenia and Thomas McGrath in Los Angeles in 1960, Crazyhorse continues to be one of the finest, most influential literary journals published today.
+Past contributors include such renowned authors as John Updike, Raymond Carver, Jorie Graham, John Ashbery, Robert Bly, Ha Jin, John Gardner, W. P. Kinsella, Richard Wilbur, James Wright, Carolyn Forché, Charles Simic, Charles Wright, Billy Collins, Galway Kinnell, James Tate and Franz Wright.
 Pulitzer Prize and National Book Award winners alike appear regularly in its pages, right alongside Guggenheim fellows, National Endowment for the Arts fellowship recipients, and writers whose work appears in the O. Henry Prize, Pushcart Prize, and Best American anthologies.

 The rest is history.
 Since coming to the College, Crazyhorse has found new life, both in terms of its content and its design–a life that has continued to grow the reputation of the journal as one of the premier venues in which new writing can appear.
-Under the combined editorship of CofC’s Creative Writing faculty, work from the journal’s pages has been reprinted in the Best American Poetry, Best American Short Stories, Best American Nonrequired Reading and The Pushcart Prize annual anthologies.
-Each year the journal offers the Crazyhorse Fiction Prize for a single short story and the Lynda Hull Memorial Poetry Prize for a single poem, a competition open to all competition with a prize award of $2,000 for each genre and publication of the works in Crazyhorse.
+Under the combined editorship of CofC’s Creative Writing faculty, work from the journal’s pages has been reprinted in the Best American Poetry, Best American Short Stories, Best American Nonrequired Reading, and The Pushcart Prize annual anthologies.
+Each year, from January 1 to January 31, Crazyhorse accepts entries for our Prizes in Fiction, Poetry, & Nonfiction.
+Winners in each genre receive $2,000 and publication.
 Past fiction prize judges include Joyce Carol Oates, Amy Hempel, C.D.
 Wright, Phillip Lopate, Tony Earley, Martha Collins, Lia Purpura, Adam Johnson, and Alberto Rios.
 And from July 1 to July 31, we accept entries for Crazyshorts!, our annual short-short fiction contest.